#Gradle & Build Systems

 When developing applications, there is a large list of steps that need to be completed before we can release our software to users.
 We might need to:

-• Make sure that we have the correct version of source code and assets.
+• Make sure that we have the correct version of source code and libraries.

 • Setup our build environment and compile everything.